A letter to George Stanley that turned into a Dooney’s column. Eh, go figure.

 Friday, Oct.
 19, 2018; Oct.
 20, 2018

-As you can see from the date above, I started writing you a letter yesterday morning, but got so distracted by the various unspectacular and other unnotable events of the day that by the time I’d had my afternoon nap and watched the late-afternoon news (the CNN Int’l channel I get is filled with the voices of women with English or Australian or South African accents – since they’re often sitting or standing in studios in Atlanta, Georgia, though I admire CNN Int’l’s attention to gender equity, I wonder how they find so many women with non-American accents to move to Georgia to be CNN Int’l anchors in order to make us “viewers around the world” a bit more comfortable, in auditory terms), my energy for letter-writing had run out and instead I was thinking about things to put in the oven for dinner.
+As you can see from the date above, I started writing you a letter yesterday morning, but got so distracted by the various unspectacular and other unnotable events of the day that by the time I’d had my afternoon nap and watched the CNN late-afternoon news, my energy for letter-writing had run out and instead I was thinking of things to put in the oven for dinner.
+(By the way, the CNN Int’l channel I get in Berlin is filled with the voices of women with English or Australian or South African accents – since they’re often sitting or standing in studios in Atlanta, Georgia, and while I admire CNN Int’l’s attention to gender equity, I wonder how they find so many women with non-American accents to move to Georgia to be CNN Int’l anchors in order to make us “viewers around the world” a bit more comfortable, in auditory terms.)

 This morning I started off (as I often do) thinking about me as I began reading something about the “world” (in this case, my re-read of Rorty’s Contingency, Irony, Solidarity – will this be my last re-read of this particular book? a side of my mind concerned with mortality asked – I’m in the Orwell chapter at the moment) and then, for some reason, I began thinking about my own Reading the 21st Century book, which, since a copy was on my desk, I opened and began re-reading, zipping through the introduction about the decline of reading, the chapter about Larry McMurtry and Walter Benjamin (which begins in Bobbie Louise Hawkins’ kitchen in Bolinas – she, who is no longer with us in this “world”), and the beginning pages of the chapter about Philip Roth’s Human Stain (another person no longer in this world).
 Then my mind split in two.